TheMTank/GridUniverse/docs/GridWorld.md

 Most of the inspiration for this environment comes from Lectures 1-5 of David Silver's [RL course](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html) and the great [Sutton and Barto book](http://ufal.mff.cuni.cz/~straka/courses/npfl114/2016/sutton-bookdraft2016sep.pdf).

-It is a great environment to test beginner RL algorithms like Dynamic Programming (Policy and Value Iteration) and other algorithms like Monte Carlo and TD learning.
+It is a great environment to test beginner RL algorithms like Dynamic Programming (Policy and Value Iteration), other algorithms like Monte Carlo and TD learning, as well as non-RL algorithms like search and maze solving.

 ## Constructor and initialisation